Bee-Lab/BeelabTestBundle/docs/index.md

 * Support for basic authentication

   If you need basic authentication in tests, set static public class properties named `$authUser` and `$authPw`.
-  Doing so, `$this->client` will be authenticated with such user and password.
+  Doing so, `self::$client` will be authenticated with such user and password.

 * Browser output debug